 Please take a moment to look over the following guidelines so that you know what you can expect when coming to FSA for a clinic.
-We are implementing many safety measures which means your experience at FSA may be slightly different than what you are accustomed to.
-We appreciate your patience and understanding as we adjust to this new structure.

 Prior to Arriving at FSA

 Coaches, referees, players, parents and spectators must stay home if sick or experiencing any COVID-19 Symptoms.

 Stay home if you, a family member or a close contact is waiting for the result of a COVID-19 test.

 General Illness: Any person visiting FSA (player, coach, staff, official, spectator, parent, sibling) who is sick or has symptoms of any illness should stay home; and we advise that you contact a healthcare professional.

 REQUIRED Daily Health Check: Parents/Guardians are responsible for monitoring player temperature and symptoms prior to arrival at FSA.
 Stay home if temperature is 100.4 degrees or greater.
 COVID-19 CDC-defined symptoms include cough, shortness of breath, or any of the following symptoms: fever, chills, repeated shaking with chills, muscle pain or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea

 Masks are not required at FSA unless a player, coach, spectator, referee or staff member is following COVID-19 Protocol for a positive case, or close contact.